 Although there are only a few new XBRL errors that the SEC will check, including whether the SEC filing uses deprecated tags in the submission, it’s certainly a step in the right direction, as the more XBRL filing errors that are caught, the better the overall data quality should be when it comes to both XBRL filing and SEC reporting.

-DataTracks has over fourteen years of experience in filing compliance reports with regulators across the world and also has experience in preparing regulatory EDGAR filings and submitting those SEC filings on behalf of clients.
-For more information, call 1800-937-9280 or drop us an email on email@example.com.
+DataTracks has over thirteen years of experience in filing compliance reports with regulators across the world and also has experience in preparing regulatory EDGAR filings and submitting those SEC filings on behalf of clients.
+For more information, call 1800-937-9280 or drop us an email on firstname.lastname@example.org.